How to visit Alfama, Mouraria, and Graça responsibly

-Ask any local for the authentic Lisbon old quarters, and most will point you in the direction of Alfama, Mouraria, and Graça.
-After all, terracotta rooftops, sun-bathed views, and colorful, tiled buildings is Lisbon’s most famous postcard-perfect image.
+Suppose you ask any local for the authentic Lisbon old quarters.
+They will point you in the direction of Alfama, Mouraria, and Graça.
+Terracotta sun-bathed rooftops and colorful tile façades are Lisbon’s postcard-perfect image.

-All three neighborhoods are, in fact, known as Lisbon old town – medieval, earthquake-survivor Alfama, the old Moorish quarter and birthplace of Fado Mouraria, and former industrial workers’ neighborhood Graça – but, these days, you’ll find very few signs of the city’s authentic cultural identity here.
+Medieval earthquake-survivor Alfama, the old Moorish quarter and birthplace of Fado Mouraria, and former industrial workers’ neighborhood Graça are Lisbon’s old town.
+Still, few signs of the city’s authentic cultural identity remain.

-Gentrification and the tourism boom seem to have taken over Lisbon in the last few years, and most of Alfama and parts of Graça and Mouraria have become an impersonation of a city for sightseers.
+Gentrification and the tourism boom took over Lisbon at the turn of the century.
+Most of Alfama and parts of Graça and Mouraria have become an impersonation of a city for sightseers.

-Despite the hordes of just-out-of-the-cruise-ship tourists, red-faced, huffing and puffing from walking uphill as they try to keep up with their tour guide (who doesn’t give a crap if they heard the explanation about the Aljube Museum or not), there are plenty of opportunities to enjoy these quarters and I want to share my tips on how to explore them sustainably and responsibly.
+Despite the swarms of cruise ship tourists – red-faced, huffing and puffing from walking uphill as they try to keep up with their tour guide (who doesn’t give a crap if they’re listening) – there are plenty of opportunities to enjoy these quarters.

 About Alfama, Mouraria, and Graça

-The three are close — you will quickly go from one to the other without realizing you are already visiting a new neighborhood.
+The three are close — you will quickly go from one to the other without realizing you are already in a new neighborhood.

-The three are rivals — when the time comes on June 13th to dispute the best marcha during the Popular Saints festivities the locals will show their claws and defend their ground; don’t worry it’s all peaceful battling.
+The three are rivals — when the time comes on June 13th to determine which is the best marcha during the Popular Saints festivities, the locals will defend their ground.
+Don’t worry, it’s all peaceful battling.
 We have a word for that, it’s bairrismo.

 The three share common traits — the Arabic influence on architecture, the clothes hanging out to dry, the façades covered in tiles, some abandoned buildings here and there.

-Unfortunately, the three are also pressured by real estate speculation and most of the buildings are entirely or partially listed as short-term rental units.
+Unfortunately, the three neighborhoods are under the pressure of real estate speculation.
+Most of the buildings are entirely or partially listed in short-term rental platforms.

-Alfama (the origin of the name is Arabic, Al-hama, that means fountain) is like a village inside the city where everybody knows everybody.
-It’s disorganized but organic with a mix of styles and sizes and houses built in unlikely places.
+Alfama (Arabic Al-hama, that means fountain) is a village inside the city where everybody knows each other.
+Disorganized but organic, it has a mix of styles and houses in unlikely places.
 Nothing in Alfama is an eyesore.
-Regardless of the lack of planning (nobody worried about it back in the day) everything is fresh and laid back and welcoming.
-You’re not meant to understand it.
-You’re expected to embrace it and let go.
+Despite the lack of planning, everything is fresh, laid back, and welcoming.
+Don’t try to understand it.
+Embrace it and let go.

-Mouraria, the old Moorish quarter, is also known as the birthplace of Fado and today it’s still pretty much a city inside the city and the most culturally diverse neighborhood in Lisbon.
+Mouraria, the old Moorish quarter, is the birthplace of Fado and the most culturally diverse Lisbon neighborhood.
 Most tourists won’t venture beyond the commercial hub of Martim Moniz, closer to Praça da Figueira at Baixa Chiado.
-Be adventurous.
-Wandering the streets of Mouraria is safer than riding tram 28 (and much more exciting experience, too).
+But it’s safe to wander the streets of Mouraria.

-Graça, built on top of one of the highest hill of the city, is famous for its lookouts (miradouros are one of Lisbon’s most famous attractions).
-This quarter started as a suburban residential area for factory workers in the late 19th century, and it’s a part of the industrial heritage of the city.
+Graça, built on top of one of the city’s highest hills, is famous for its lookouts (miradouros are one of Lisbon’s most famous attractions).
+This quarter started as a suburban residential area for factory workers in the late 19th century.
+It’s a part of the city’s industrial heritage.

-The best way to explore Alfama, Mouraria, and Graça is to walk (and get lost, often) as much as you can.
-Of course, tackling the steep streets that take you up to some of the viewpoints is sometimes a challenge (for locals, too), so make use of the network of public trams, buses, and elevators.
+Walking is the best way to explore Alfama, Mouraria, and Graça.
+Of course, the steep streets that take you up to some of the viewpoints are a challenge (for locals, too), so make use of the public network of trams, buses, and elevators.

-Start with Alfama before 9.30 in the morning (that’s when most of the guided tours start, and the narrow streets crowd up fast), then make your way further up to Graça, and from the Senhora do Monte viewpoint make your way down to Mouraria.
+Start at Alfama before 9.30 in the morning (that’s when most of the guided tours start, and the narrow streets crowd up fast).
+From there, go up to Graça to the Senhora do Monte viewpoint.
+Then make your way down to Mouraria.

-I’ve put together a handy map of these three Lisbon old quarters, including top sights and landmarks, recommended locally- or family-owned restaurants, and public elevators (blue is for Alfama, green is for Mouraria, and purple is for Graça).
+I’ve put together a handy map of these three Lisbon old quarters.
+It includes top sights and landmarks, recommended restaurants, and public elevators (blue is for Alfama, green is for Mouraria, and purple is for Graça).

 Getting lost in medieval Alfama

-After 20 years of Lisbon and about a dozen times exploring Alfama, I still get lost.
-Which is a good thing because it makes exploring this old medieval quarter a true adventure.
+After 20+ years in Lisbon and about a dozen times exploring Alfama, I still get lost.
+Which is a good thing because it makes exploring this old medieval quarter a real adventure.

-The cobblestoned streets twist and turn so many times that it’s quite usual to find yourself in a dead end or inside someone’s backyard (which, in your eyes, looked remarkably like any other little square).
+The cobblestoned streets twist and turn so many times that it’s not unusual to find yourself in a dead-end or inside someone’s backyard (which looked remarkably like any other little square).

-Alfama has the largest concentration of landmarks and sights of the three neighborhoods (as you can see on the map), so naturally, it attracts the most tourists.
+Alfama has the largest concentration of landmarks and sights of the three neighborhoods.
+Naturally, it attracts the most tourists.

-Usually, people walk up from Baixa Chiado to the St. George castle and visit all the top sights in Alfama on their way.
+Usually, people walk up from Baixa Chiado to the St. George castle and visit all the top sights in Alfama on their way uphill.

-If you’re planning to visit only Alfama and skip the other three quarters, take bus 737 from Praça da Figueira all the way up to the castle and walk down to Alfama.
-It’s an alternative to beat the crowds and perfect for those who are not fans of walking uphill.
+If you’re planning to visit only Alfama and skip the other three quarters, take bus 737 from Praça da Figueira all the way up to the castle and walk down.
+It’s an alternative to beat the crowds and perfect for those not fond of walking uphill.

 Santa Luzia is my favorite viewpoint, mostly because Portas do Sol is the crowded one where all tourists go to.

-There’s a tiny house in Alfama that managed to survive the 1755 earthquake and it’s one of a kind considering that most buildings pre-earthquake were destroyed.
+There’s a tiny house in Alfama that managed to survive the 1755 earthquake.
+It’s one of a kind considering that that natural disaster destroyed most of the buildings.

 How to be a responsible tourist when visiting Alfama:

-- It’s a residential area that’s been struggling with the tourist invasion and real estate speculation that followed (or started it?), so instead of choosing a short-term rental in the area, choose a hotel in Alfama or elsewhere in the city;
+- It’s a residential area that’s been struggling with the tourist invasion and real estate speculation.
+Instead of choosing a short-term rental in the area, choose a hotel in Alfama or elsewhere in the city.

 Late 19th-century industrial heritage in Graça